rudransh-shrivastava/community-snapshot-videos/README.md

 5. The video will be downloaded in the browser.

 ### Known Bugs
-- Unable to generate audio in the first slid.
+- Unable to generate audio in the first slide.
-- Next/Image causes issues in video rendering.